-- Step 1 Certificates > System Certificates. . - Step 2 Check the check box next to the certificate that you want to export and click Export. - Step 3 Choose whether to export only the certificate, or the certificate and its associated private key. - We do not recommend exporting the private key that is associated with a certificate because its value may be exposed.
+- Step 1 In the ISE-PIC GUI, click the Menu icon (≡) and choose Certificates > System Certificates. - Step 2 Check the check box next to the certificate that you want to export and click Export.

+- Step 3 Choose whether to export only the certificate, or the certificate and its associated private key. - TipWe do not recommend exporting the private key that is associated with a certificate because its value may be exposed.
 If you must export a private key (for example, when you export a wildcard system certificate to be imported into the other Cisco ISE nodes for inter-node communication), specify an encryption password for the private key.
 You must specify this password while importing this certificate into another Cisco ISE-PIC node to decrypt the private key. - Step 4 Enter the password if you have chosen to export the private key.
 The password should be at least eight characters long. - Step 5 Click Export to save the certificate to the file system that is running your client browser.